Reviews of Jersey shore whale watch:

 Q. Bill are we really going to see whales?
 The answer is always unknown, but I can tell you that in the trips we have done in 2018 we have seen at least one whale up close each time.
 One trip we even had 3 whales in our view!

 Q. Where does the boat leave from?
 We depart from Belmar Marina a short 5 min ride and we are cruising the Atlantic Ocean.

-Q. Will you be running these tours all summer?
+Q. Will you be running these tours all summer and fall?
 That I don’t know, but we are running them now and we will run them again in the fall so make sure to book now!